SmelayaPanda/J8/README.md

 # J8_MyExamlePack
-My test of innovation in Java 8
+Test of innovation in Java 8

 In this project you will find many simple examples (with description) to work with java 8 Innovations